Worry grows for Iran woman athlete who climbed without hijab

 Federation officials said Rekabi wore a hijab during her initial appearances at the one-week climbing event.
 She wore just a black headband when competing Sunday, her dark hair pulled back in a ponytail; she had a white jersey with Iran's flag as a logo on it.

+The later Instagram post, written in the first person, offered an apology on Rekabi's behalf.
+The post blamed a sudden call for her to climb the wall in the competition -- although footage of the competition showed Rekabi relaxed as she approached and after she competed.
+It also sought to describe her travel back to Iran on Tuesday as being "on schedule."

-Rekabi was a member of Iran's 11-member delegation, which comprises of eight athletes and three coaches, to the event, according to the federation.
+Rekabi was on Iran's 11-member delegation, comprised of eight athletes and three coaches, to the event, according to the federation.

 Federation officials said they were not initially aware of Rekabi competing without the hijab but looked into the case after receiving inquires about her.
 They said the event doesn't have any rules on requiring female athletes wearing or not wearing headscarves.
 However, Iranian women competing abroad under the Iranian flag always wear the hijab.